Georgina Haig

 Georgina Haig (born 3 August 1985) is an Australian actress, known for her roles in American television series Once Upon a Time, Fringe, Limitless, Snowpiercer and Archive 81 and Australian films Late Night with the Devil, The Mule, Wasted on the Young and The Sapphires.

 Early life and education

 Haig was born in Melbourne, Victoria, Australia, to Gillian Haig, a fine artist, and Russell Hagg, an Australian script writer and film maker, whose credits include BMX Bandits, The Cup, Cash and Company and Blue Heelers.
-She grew up on the Mornington Peninsula.
-She has one younger brother, actor/model Julian Haig.
+Her father was 47 when she was born.
+Her younger brother is actor, model and singer-songwriter Julian Haig.
+She grew up on the Mornington Peninsula, in the suburb of Red Hill and her parents separated when she was a teenager.

-Throughout her early youth she studied ballet, obtaining Grade 8 with the Royal Academy of Dance.
+Haig frequented theatre productions with her father, piqueing her interest in acting.
+Throughout her early youth she also studied ballet, obtaining Grade 8 with the Royal Academy of Dance in 2001.
 Haig attended Red Hill Consolidated School and then Toorak College for her high school education.
+Her drama teacher in years 11 and 12, introduced her to Chekhov and Lecoq, instilling in her a great respect for drama.

+Haig studied a summer course at National Institute of Dramatic Art (NIDA) at the age of 17, on recommendation from actress Bridie Carter.
 She was accepted into the University of Melbourne to study Arts but deferred for one year to teach English in Vietnam at the Hanoi University of Science and Technology with Lattitude Global Volunteering.
-She then returned to Melbourne to pursue her studies and was accepted in the Western Australian Academy of Performing Arts to study acting.
+She then returned to Melbourne to pursue her studies and was accepted in the Western Australian Academy of Performing Arts to study acting, from which she graduated in 2008.